kiltum/dotfiles/README.md

-# My dotfiles for OS X
+# My dotfiles

+I use this dot files on OS X and WSL